DISCLAIMER: Harry Potter and its respective characters belong to J.K. Rowling. This plot line, however, belongs to me.

 Beyond The Veil Again

-The last thing Hermione saw was a wand pointed in her direction as a jet of purple flames hit her chest.
+The last thing Hermione saw before collapsing was a wand pointed in her direction, and a jet of purple flames hitting her chest.

 "Oh," she breathed, and her eyes rolled in the back of her head.
-Blackness swarmed around her, engulfing her in pure darkness.
-She flailed wildly, her mind pushing for consciousness to break through.
+Blackness swarmed around her, engulfing her in darkness.
+Her mind flailed wildly, trying desperately to remain conscious while the rest of her body failed her.

-She could vaguely hear Harry's voice penetrating her skull.
+She could vaguely hear Harry's voice cutting through the fog engulfing her skull.

 "Hermione, wake up…."